kubernetes/enhancements/keps/sig-api-machinery/3488-cel-admission-control/README.md

 - Defining what validations the policy enforces and how violations are reported
 - Defining how a policy may be configured

-Each `ValidatingAdmissionPolicy` resource contains a `spec.match` to declare what resources it validates.
+Each `ValidatingAdmissionPolicy` resource contains a `spec.matchConstraints` to declare what resources it validates.
 This field is required.

-- `spec.match` constrains which resources this policy can be applied to.
+- `spec.matchConstraints` constrains which resources this policy can be applied to.
 Policy bindings each have match rules with further narrow this constraint, but cannot expand it.
 This allows the CEL expressions to make safe assumptions.
 E.g. a CEL expression that is constrained to CREATES and UPDATES of resources is guaranteed the root `object` variable is never null, but a CEL expression that might need to evaluate a DELETE must handle the root `object` variable being null.
 See below "Match criteria" section for how match criteria is described.
-- `spec.match` guides CEL expression type checking, see the below "Type safety" section for more details.
+- `spec.matchConstraints` guides CEL expression type checking, see the below "Type safety" section for more details.

 CEL expressions have access to the contents of the `AdmissionReview` type, organized into CEL variables as well as some other useful variables: